3HortB98/piMastersProject/node-RED/README.md

 click anwhere on the canvas to place done. click deploy to run

-## Configuring the flow
+## Configuring the flow before deploy
- check serial port
+ check serial port is connecte to the right port. should be `/dev/ttyAMA0` if you have swapped the ports as done above. if you have not swapped ports. it should be `/dev/ttyS0`

- check MQTT
+ check MQTT node is set up correctly: check its connected to the correct server.
+Ip addresss needed. check Secuirty of server if wanted, directory of the CSV file can be changed. if not if changed it will create the csv file in /home/pi/Documents/data/datafiletest.csv